Frequently Asked Questions

 - Is there a special price for students?
 There is no discount option in the Asset Store publisher panel, so there is nothing that we can do, sorry.
 You would have to wait for a sale.

 - Does uMMORPG require one license per seat?
 Unity makes that decisions for every asset.
 As of now, only Editor Extension Assets are one license per seat, not Complete Projects like uMMORPG.
 If you are running a successful business with lots developers, we would still greatly appreciate if you purchase more than one licenses to support uMMORPG development.

 - Since uMMORPG uses UNET, do I have to pay for the Unity Multiplayer services?
 The multiplayer services are for relaying and matchmaking, those features aren’t needed for MMORPGs, so you don’t need the Unity Multiplayer services at all.

-- Start with a cheap VPS or dedicated server that can handle about 50 players for testing and development.
+- Start with a cheap dedicated server that can handle about 50 players for testing and development.

 - If you still want more CCU per server, then it’s now time to look into load balancing.
 We released a ‘Network Zones’ addon that allows you to split the game world into different scenes, where each scene runs in a separate server process, connected by portals.
 This way your world could have (for example) 5 scenes, with 100-500 CCU each, hence a total of 500-2500 CCU (again, just an example).